Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Jim Spokes almost 4 years ago
+Jim Spokes over 4 years ago

 I strongly support the Belmont - Monticello Trail/PVCC bike/running path!
 It's high time to leave our gasoline guzzlers at home and bike to the trailhead.
 The parking is crazy on the weekend!
 (Have you seen it?).
 Think of a family bike trip that starts at your house and ends with a lemonade at the Monticello tourist center.
 It's time to transform our cities!
 It's not the 60's anymore!